opencounter/EnvRq/README.md

 end
 ```

-##FAQ
+## FAQ
-No the 100 LOC count does not include the tests... sheesh.
+Note the 100 LOC count does not include the tests.